QueAnh232323/Testing/README.md

 ## Labeling process

-- The article should be classified under one over three sentiment: Negative, Positive and Neutral.
+- The article should be classified under one out of three sentiment: Negative, Positive and Neutral.

 - The article will then be classified by topics: (em đính các topics sau ạ).
 Each article can carry numerous relevant and suitable topics.

 ## Reviewing process

-- 20% of the labeled records will be assigned to someone different from the first labeler to relabel and compare with the original version.
+- 20% of the annotated records will be assigned to different annotator to re-annotate and compare with the original version.

-- Quality Assurance members will randomly check 20-50% of the total labeled records.
+- Quality Assurance members will randomly check 20-50% of the total annotated records.

 ## Updating process